Ready-to-Drink Shakes

 Where Starbucks wins is taste authenticity and caffeine.
 150 mg from two real espresso shots vs 120 mg from coffee extract plus added caffeine.
 The espresso shows up in the cup.
 The added caffeine does not have a flavor of its own.

-My yearly math: I had been buying a grande Iced Latte five days a week, roughly $24.75 a week or $1,287 a year.
+The yearly math: A grande Iced Latte five days a week runs roughly $24.75 a week or $1,287 a year.
 Swapping in Premier at Costco prices is $9 a week or $468 a year.
-That is a $819 savings, plus 110g more weekly protein and 50g less weekly sugar.
-The savings alone paid for my Costco membership in the first six weeks.
+That is an $819 savings, plus 110g more weekly protein and 50g less weekly sugar.
+The savings alone cover a Costco membership in the first six weeks.

-For the wider context on caffeine across cafe drinks, see my Starbucks Refreshers vs Iced Teas guide and the caffeine in 100+ drinks chart.
+For the wider context on caffeine across cafe drinks, see our Starbucks Refreshers vs Iced Teas guide and the caffeine in 100+ drinks chart.

 Premier Protein vs the Rest of the Protein-Coffee Aisle

 The protein-coffee aisle has gotten crowded.
-I picked up Fairlife Core Power Coffee, Muscle Milk Coffee House, and La Colombe Triple Draft from my local grocery store the week I started this review, plus I had a few Starbucks Doubleshot Energy cans from a prior pickup.
+Fairlife Core Power Coffee, Muscle Milk Coffee House, La Colombe Triple Draft, and Starbucks Doubleshot Energy are the main alternatives buyers cross-shop.
 Here is how they line up:

 DrinkCaloriesProteinSugarCaffeineApprox.
 Price